Cat Shampoo Ingredients To Avoid

 The Chrysanthemum Family of Toxic Insecticides

 Pyrethroids refer to a group of substances that include phenothrin, etofenprox permethrin, and pyrethrins.
 Pyrethroids are commonly used in killing fleas.
-The International Cat Care Organization details why Permethrin is dangerous.

 “Permethrin is a synthetic pyrethrin.
 Pyrethrins are naturally occurring insecticides extracted from the flowers of Chrysanthemum cineraria folium.
 Permethrin is used in some flea spot-on products made for dogs, and occasionally (in lower doses) in flea powders and collars for cats.
 Unfortunately, exposure to concentrated may result in serious illness and even death in cats”